Axia-Tech/AXIA-wiki/docs/learn/learn-account-restore.md

 securely, you will be able to restore your account.

-This page covers backing up and restoring accounts in AXIASolar{.js} Browser Plugin, AXIASolar-JS UI, and Parity Signer.
+This page covers backing up and restoring accounts in AXIASolar{.js} Browser Plugin, AXIASolar-JS UI, and Axia Signer.
 For other wallet applications, please see their specific documentation.

 ## AXIASolar{.js} Browser Plugin